laminas/laminas-coding-standard/docs/book/v2/coding-style-guide.md

-# Zend Framework Coding Style Guide
+# Laminas Coding Style Guide

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be